DynamicsShop/SD-Stores-Manager/SD-Stores-Manager-Release-Notes.md

 - A new event was added to the AutoLotAssignJobLine procedure in the SD Store Manager Codeunit with a var parameter SalesLine.

-- Add a new var parameter SalesLine was added to the OnBeforeAppendPickJobLine procedure in the SD Store Manager Codeunit.
+- Add a new var parameter SalesLine was added to the OnBeforePickJobLine procedure in the SD Store Manager Codeunit.

 ### 3.2.2